OAB and Your Relationships: Talking With Your Partner

 OAB can be very isolating, say experts.
 You may find yourself only going out to places you know well, where you’re sure you can get to the bathroom in time.
 You may forgo things like movies and plays because of the constant need to excuse yourself in the middle of the show.

 And you may find your relationships suffering.
 Studies have found that women with urinary incontinence issues are more likely to avoid intimate relationships and sexual activity.
 But it doesn’t have to be that way.
-If you’re prepared to talk about your OAB situation with a partner-whether it’s someone you’re newly dating or a longtime relationship-you might find that things will get a lot less embarrassing.
+If you’re prepared to talk about your OAB with a partner -- whether it’s someone you’re newly dating or a long-term relationship -- you might find that you are less embarrassed by it and may have set a foundation for honesty in the relationship.

 When It's Time to Talk About OAB